haldenk/bookshop-demo/content/_index.md

   - _bookshop_name: cta
     title: Prepare for new future
     header: Entrust Your Project to Our Best Team of Professionals
-    subheader: 'Have any project on mind?
-For immidiate support :'
+    subheader: "Have any project on mind?
+For immidiate support :"
     number: +23 876 65 455
   - _bookshop_name: testimonial
     title: Clients testimonial